 Whether acting on contentious or non-contentious matters, our deep expertise sets us apart.
-We advise on all aspects of lending, security and litigation including consumer credit regulation, wholesale funding, aviation & marine matters, debt sale & purchase, asset, motor & consumer finance collection and recoveries, corporate recovery restructuring and insolvency, asset finance fraud and satisfactory quality dispute resolution.
+We advise on all aspects of lending, security and litigation including consumer credit regulation, wholesale funding, aviation & marine matters, debt sale & purchase, asset & asset recovery, motor & consumer finance collection and recoveries, corporate recovery restructuring and insolvency, asset finance fraud and satisfactory quality dispute resolution.

 Increasingly seen as the go to firm for advice on regulatory issues relating to the Financial Conduct Authority, we draw on this specialist work to advise businesses operating in other sectors, such as retail, on consumer credit issues as well as consumer terms.